Aims of the Bangor Teaching Fellowship Scheme

 Heads of School will write a 1000-word nomination which will outline the candidate’s excellence in their individual teaching practice, highlighting the impact they have had at School-level (and beyond), and their engagement with teaching and scholarship professional development activities.
 In addition to the written nomination, the submission will include an appendix which will provide evidence of the nominee’s contribution, and this may include; module evaluations, Student-Led Teaching Award nominations, external examiner comments, pedagogical publications, evidence of module/programme developments successfully implemented by the nominee, successful HEA Fellowship application, successful PGCertHE portfolio, NTFS award, and so on.

-The Head of School will be responsible for electronically submitting the written nomination and the appendix to Mr Iwan Davies (Student Administration) by May 15th 2020.
+The Head of School will be responsible for electronically submitting the written nomination and the appendix to Heledd Selwyn (Student Administration) by June 14th 2021.
 There are no template forms or example documents.

 Nominations are considered by a Teaching Fellowships Panel, which reports to the Teaching & Learning Strategy Group and Senate.
-The Panel is chaired by the Pro Vice-Chancellor (Education and Student Experience), and comprises the Deputy Vice-Chancellor, a member of CELT, two Teaching Fellows nominated by the Pro Vice-Chancellor (Education and Student Experience) and one Student Union representative.
+The Panel is chaired by the Pro Vice-Chancellor Nicky Callow, and comprises the Deputy Vice-Chancellor, a member of CELT, two Teaching Fellows and one Student Union representative.

 The Panel will consider the nominations and may, at its discretion, interview the applicant(s).

-The Fellowship will be presented at an appropriate graduation ceremony, to be held either in July or December, in the presence of the students who have had contact with the Fellow.
+The Fellowship will be announced in the Staff Bulletin, and on the University’s social media, during summer 2021.
 The recipient will be given the formal title Bangor University Teaching Fellow, and an invitation to join the Academy of Teaching Fellows.